 This is an easy to read, practical and comprehensive book on keeping bees in the warmer area of Australia and written for the hobbyist, part-time and commercial beekeeper.
 It includes clear pictures, diagrams and photos and is very relevant to our local Qld climate where, in contrast to cooler areas of Australia, bees often continue to breed and gather honey throughout the winter .

-It covers basic information on bees, beekeeping practices in Australia, problems and solutions to keeping bees in tropical and subtropical climates as well as bee diseases and their devastating effect, how they are spread, how this can lead to the ruin of their own and other beekeeping enterprises in the area and the responsibilities of beekeepers to their fellow beekeepers and to the public at large.
+It covers basic information on bees, beekeeping practices in Australia, problems and solutions to keeping bees in tropical and subtropical climates as well as bee diseases and their devastating effect, how they are spread, how this can lead to the ruin of a hobby and other beekeeping enterprises in the area and the responsibilities of beekeepers to their fellow beekeepers and to the public at large.

 Also discussed are palletisation and the small hive beetle, plus an expanded list of agricultural chemicals and their toxicities to bees.